nicti/aa-standingsrequests/README.md

 - User can requests standings for their characters
 - Standing managers can approve / deny standings requests from users
 - Automatic verification that approved / revoked standings are added / removed in-game
-- When user leaves the group, the app will automatically suggest required standing revocations
+- When user leaves the corporation or alliance, the app will automatically suggest to revoke the standing in-game
-- Alliance or corporation can be defined as source for contacts that define standings
+- Either an alliance or a corporation can be defined as master for in-game standings
 - Tool for researching all current alliance standing incl. link to their owners

 ## Screenshots